oss-tsukuba/incus-auto/README.md

   - <https://linuxcontainers.org/incus/docs/main/installing/>
   - `qemu-system` is required for VM
     - `sudo systemctl restart incus` may be needed.
-- Edit /etc/subuid and /etc/subgid for incus if needed
+- Edit /etc/subuid, /etc/subgid and `sudo systemctl restart incus` for Incus if needed

   ```text
   root:1000:65535